ramanrishi076/Web-Designing-Sample-Car-Website/README.md

-# Web-Designing-Sample-Car-Website
+# BMW — Automotive Website

-**BMW Sample Website** — A modern, responsive automotive website built to showcase web development and UI/UX skills.
-Not affiliated with BMW.
+A modern, responsive **BMW-inspired automotive website** built to showcase web development and UI/UX skills.

+> **Disclaimer:** This is an independent sample project created for educational and portfolio purposes.
+It is not affiliated with or endorsed by BMW.

+## ✨ Features

+* Responsive design
+* Modern automotive UI
+* Interactive navigation
+* Smooth animations and transitions
+* Vehicle showcase sections
+* Mobile-friendly layout
+* Clean and structured code

+## 🛠️ Tech Stack

+* HTML5
+* CSS3
+* JavaScript

+## 🎯 Purpose

+This project was created as a **sample website to demonstrate frontend development, responsive design, and UI/UX skills**.

+## 🚀 Getting Started

+Clone the repository and open the project in your browser:

+## 📄 License

+This project is for **educational and portfolio purposes only**.
+BMW trademarks, logos, and brand assets belong to their respective owners.